Remedy Toothache Pain in our Sioux Falls Office

 - Apply an over-the-counter toothache gel directly to the area of the sore tooth and gum.
 You may also apply clove oil (eugenol) to the gum area to numb the pain, either by direct application or by soaking a cotton ball with the oil and placing it over the painful area.

 - Put a cold compress on your cheek to reduce swelling in the affected area.

-Broken Tooth: If your tooth pain is the result of trauma, such as a broken tooth, place gauze or a piece of chewing gum or gauze over the jagged edge of your broken tooth to prevent cutting your check or tongue.
+If your tooth pain is the result of trauma, such as a broken tooth, place gauze or a piece of chewing gum or gauze over the jagged edge of your broken tooth to prevent cutting your cheek or tongue.